-Some forms of home insulation like fiberglass are meant to last while other types, such as cellulose, will last about 30 years.
-Still, any insulant can run into situations where its effectiveness is in decline, and replacement or reinforcement is demanded.
+Some forms of home insulation like loose-fill are meant to last 30 years while other types, such as fiberglass, will lastthe life of the home.
+Still, any insulant can run into situations where its effectiveness is in decline, and replacement or reinforcement is necessart.
 Here are six good ways to tell if you need new insulation.

 Signs on Roof

 If your home’s attic has inadequate insulation then you don’t need to look much further than your roof after it snows.
 If the snow on your roof melts unevenly or at a faster rate than the houses surrounding you this is a good indication that you are losing heat through your home.
-The formation of icicles around the ridge of the roof can also indicate an issue with attic insulation levels.
+The formation of icicles around the ridge of the roof can also indicate an issue with the r-value of your attic insulation.

 Caught in a Draft